michael-baur-techlabs/ilab_facts/fast-food-vendors/SlimChickensMenuData-v2.md

         Large
         Kids

-# Ways to Have Chciken Prepared:
+# Ways to Have Chicken Prepared:

       Grilled
       Fried